A Comprehensive Survey of Dataset Distillation: Introduction

-During the past few decades, deep learning has achieved remarkable success in a wide range of applications, including computer vision \citep{krizhevsky2017imagenet,he2016deep,chen2020simple,he2020momentum,chen2020big}, neural language processing \citep{kim2014convolutional,vaswani2017attention,lample2019cross}, autonomous vehicles \citep{grigorescu2020survey,al2017deep,fujiyoshi2019deep}, and protein structure prediction \citep{senior2020improved,jumper2021highly}.
-An important reason for this success is due to powerful computing resources, which allow deep neural networks to directly handle giant datasets and bypass complicated manual feature extraction, which causes potential loss of data information \citep{szegedy2016rethinking,szegedy2017inception}.
+\IEEEPARstart{D}{uring} the past few decades, deep learning has achieved remarkable success due to powerful computing resources \citep{krizhevsky2017imagenet,he2016deep,vaswani2017attention,chen2020simple,he2020momentum}, which allow deep neural networks to directly handle giant datasets and bypass complicated manual feature extraction \citep{szegedy2016rethinking,szegedy2017inception}.
 For example, the powerful large language model GPT-3 contains $175$ billion parameters and is trained on $45$ terabytes of text data with thousands of graphics processing units (GPUs) \citep{brown2020language}.
-However, massive data are generated every day \citep{sagiroglu2013big}, which pose a significant threat to training efficiency and data storage, and deep learning might reach a bottleneck due to the mismatch between the volume of data and computing resources \citep{strubell2019energy}.
-Recently, many methods have been proposed to improve training efficiency in deep learning from several perspectives as follows: \begin{itemize} \item Quantization: This approach sacrifices data at the byte level during the training process for acceleration \citep{gupta2015deep,micikevicius2018mixed,faraone2018syq,gong2019mixed}. \item Model pruning: This approach removes trainable parameters that have little influence on the final performance \citep{sun2017meprop,lym2019prunetrain,anwar2017structured,luo2017thinet}. \item Optimization: This approach designs the training algorithms for fast convergence \citep{zhang2016efficient} or less memory cost \citep{bernstein2018signsgd,karimireddy2019error}. \item Dataset reduction: this approach generates few representative data to constitute a new training set.
-Depending on whether the generated data are natural or synthetic, dataset reduction can be classified into coreset selection \citep{mirzasoleiman2020coresets,Coleman2020Selection} and dataset distillation \citep{wang2018dataset}. \end{itemize}
+However, massive data are generated every day \citep{sagiroglu2013big}, which pose a significant threat to training efficiency and data storage, and deep learning gradually reaches a bottleneck due to the mismatch between the volume of data and computing resources \citep{strubell2019energy}. {The emergence of {\it dataset distillation} (DD) is precisely to address this problem of large data volume.
+Dataset distillation, which was first proposed by \citep{wang2018dataset} as a data compression technique that synthesizes a few high-informative data points to summarize numerous real data.
+Then, downstream models trained on the small synthetic dataset can achieve comparable generalization performance to those trained on the real data.
+A general illustration for dataset distillation is presented in Figure \ref{fig:dd}.}